How can we help you today?

 Key takeaways:

-• You can’t own a domain, but once you lease it for 1 to 10 years, it’s yours to use.
+• You can’t own a domain, but once you lease it for 1–10 years, it’s yours to use.
 To keep it active, you’ll need to renew your registration on time.

 • If the renewal is missed, the domain gets deactivated.
 That means your website, email, and anything tied to it will stop working until it’s paid for.

-But don’t worry.
 While you can’t own a domain forever, you can certainly lock it in for the long term.
-This article will explain how the leasing process works and what you can do to ensure your domain stays yours for as long as you need it.
+This article explains how the leasing process works and how you can ensure your domain stays yours for as long as you need it.

 What is domain leasing?

-Domain leasing is like renting an apartment.
-When you pay for it, you have the right to use it for the duration of your lease.
-You can claim the address and use it as you see fit, provided that you keep paying rent.
+You can think of it like renting an apartment.
+While you’re paying for it, you have the right to use the address and manage it as you see fit.

 Here’s an overview of ICANN’s guidelines for owning a domain:

-• Terms of domain registration.
-As previously mentioned, you can’t own a domain outright.
-Instead, you register or renew it for a predetermined period between 1 to 10 years before it expires to maintain control.
+• Terms of domain registration: You can’t own a domain outright.
+Instead, you register or renew it for a predetermined period between 1 and 10 years before it expires.

-• Domain registration through accredited registrars.
-Only accredited registrars can officially register and lease domain names.
-They are authorized to manage registrations and renewals, ensuring everything is compliant with ICANN’s rules.
+• Domain registration through accredited registrars: Only accredited registrars can officially register and lease domain names.
+They are authorized to manage registrations and domain renewals, ensuring compliance with ICANN’s rules.

-• Claims to domain use.
-Registering a domain grants you exclusive rights to use it, but it doesn’t make you the owner.
+• Claims to domain use: Registering a domain grants you exclusive rights to use it, but it doesn’t make you the owner.
 If someone else claims it as their brand or trademark, you may lose the domain.
-To resolve these kinds of issues, go through the Uniform Domain Dispute Resolution Policy (UDRP).
+To resolve these kinds of issues, use the Uniform Domain Name Dispute Resolution Policy (UDRP).

 Why can I not own a domain forever?

-• Promotes domain turnover.
-Regular lease renewals help return inactive or unused domains to the pool, making them available for others to register.
+• Promotes domain turnover: Regular lease renewals help return inactive or unused domains to the pool.
+Some of these may be temporarily parked domain names before they are fully used again.

-While you can’t lease a domain forever, you can keep it long term.
-The renewal process is simply there to ensure domains stay in use and are actively managed by those who really want to keep them.
+While you can’t lease a domain forever, you can keep it long-term.
+The renewal process is there to ensure domains stay in use and are actively managed by those who really want to keep them.

 How to secure long-term domain ownership